ExplicITConsulting/set-outlooksignatures.com/de/index.md

           return;
         }

-        // Shuffle the original URLs
+        // --- 1.
+Shuffle the original URLs FIRST ---
-        for (let i = urls.length - 1; i > 0; i--) {
+        // This `urls` array will become our single, unique, shuffled set. for (let i = urls.length - 1; i > 0; i--) {
           const j = Math.floor(Math.random() * (i + 1));
           [urls[i], urls[j]] = [urls[j], urls[i]]; // Fisher-Yates shuffle
         }

-        const originalShuffledUrls = [...urls]; // This is now your shuffled original set
+        const originalShuffledUniqueUrls = [...urls]; // Store this as the definitive unique, shuffled set

-        // We want to scroll through one full set of unique, shuffled images,
-        // and then have the exact same sequence appear again for the loop. let finalUrls = [...originalShuffledUrls, ...originalShuffledUrls];
+        // --- 2.
+Create the final list of URLs for the track ---
+        // This is the array that will be used to create the actual img elements.
+        // It should contain the original shuffled set, followed by a duplicate for looping. const finalUrlsForDOM = [...originalShuffledUniqueUrls];
+        finalUrlsForDOM.push(...originalShuffledUniqueUrls); // Add a second copy for seamless looping

+        console.log('JS DEBUG: Original Shuffled Unique URLs:', originalShuffledUniqueUrls.map(url => url.split('/').pop()));
+        console.log('JS DEBUG: Final URLs (for DOM creation):', finalUrlsForDOM.map(url => url.split('/').pop()));

         // Populate the track with images
         const imageElements = [];
         let loadedCount = 0;
-        const totalImagesToLoad = finalUrls.length;
+        const totalImagesToLoad = finalUrlsForDOM.length;

-        // Handle cases where no images are loaded if (totalImagesToLoad === 0) {
+        if (totalImagesToLoad === 0) {
             console.warn('No images to load after processing URLs.');
             return;
         }

-        finalUrls.forEach(url => {
+        finalUrlsForDOM.forEach(url => { // Use finalUrlsForDOM here
           const img = new Image();
           img.src = url;
           img.alt = url.split('/').pop()?.split('.')[0] || 'Image';